Dancheg97/orb_cloud_mobile/README.md

 </p>

-Our goal is to provide the best user expirience with cryptocurrency and blockchain systems.
+Our goal is to rework the approach to create cryptocurrency means.
+That is no longer a piece of software, but an interface and agreement between multiple users.

 Our project is based on those ideas:
 - open